 Beyond Vibe Coding

-From Simple Prompts to Structured Intent
+From Simple Prompts to Spec-Driven Development

 If you have started using AI to write code, you have probably felt the magic.
 You describe something in plain English, and suddenly it works.